Firehed/container/README.md

 ];
 ```

+The topmost example is recommended for configuring any class that can be autowired.

 ### `factory(?closure $body = null)`
 Use `factory` to return a new copy of the class or value every time it is accessed through `get()`